jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 ### New Armor and Shields

 Following are a few new options for armor and shields.
-For a full listing of stats see *Appendix C*.
+For a full listing of stats see *Appendix D*.

 **Banded.** Heavy armor made from overlapping horizontal plates of metal attached to a padded leather undertunic.
 Also known as **banded plate**, **banded mail**, or **laminar armor**.